Camp James A. Garfield: In popular culture

 The essayist Scott Russell Sanders spent part of his childhood living on the grounds of the Ravenna Arsenal.
 The Arsenal figures prominently in his memoirs The Paradise of Bombs (1987) and A Private History of Awe (2006).

 The Hole in the Horn Buck is officially listed as the second largest non-typical white-tailed deer of all time by the Boone and Crockett Club.
 The buck’s antlers score 328 2/8 non-typical points.
-The name of the buck derives from the mysterious hole in the buck’s right antler.
-It was later claimed by eyewitness, George Winters, to be caused from a piece of chain-link fence that pierced the antler shortly before it died.
+The name of the buck derives from the mysterious hole in his right antler.
+It was later claimed by eyewitness George Winters to have been inflicted by a piece of chain-link fence which pierced the antler shortly before the buck died.
 The world record white-tailed deer was stuck under the fence to the Ravenna Arsenal in 1940.

 The site can be seen in Marvel's 2014 film Captain America: The Winter Soldier.

+The Ravenna Arsenal is mentioned in author John Birmingham's novel "World War 3.1," part of his Axis of Time series of science fiction novels.